brooks-builds/get_the_streamer_game/README.md

   - [ ] Scale up the fire sprite
   - [ ] Cut the player sprites so that we have left run, right run, and stand
   - [ ] Switch player to have multiple sprites based on which direction they are moving (can mirror sprites by scale using a negative number [from #BareDoodah])
+  - [ ] Save a score to disk
+    - [ ] 1 point for participating
+    - [ ] 10 points for the win
+  - [ ] Display text for subscribers over their drops
+  - [ ] Stop drops outside of the game, but still on the screen (like in the instructions area)
 - [ ] Clean up code
   - [ ] Make command.rs nicer
   - [ ] Extracting command in lib/update is not great :(
-  - [ ] Not using children in game objects so remove them
+  - [x] Not using children in game objects so remove them
+- [ ] Deploy
+  - [ ] Create instructions for how to start the game
+  - [ ] Compile for Windows
+  - [ ] Compile for Mac
+  - [ ] Compile for Linux